yodrew/yodrew.github.io/_pages/other/nothing.md

   1. cluttering the landscape
   2. uselessly consuming resources
-  3. democratically disturbing politics and
+  3. disturbing the political status quo by various means and
   4. generally becoming unnecessary due to technology

 Thus, the nobility has decided to eliminate us.
 And not just the Jews, gays, convicts, dissidents, dark people, etc. But all 6.5 billion of us.